How to Build a Data-Informed Campus: A Day in the Life of an Institutional Research DirectorReading time: 5 minutes

 For Rehbein, any given day is an exercise in the many ways Rapid Insight’s tools provide accurate and actionable insights from data—and how Bridge in particular empowers more people (not just that single individual) to generate and share data reports.

-Recently, Rehbein offered us a glimpse into how he spent one particular day on campus, illustrating how data analytics has shaped his work in Institutional Research—and shaped how data access and usage informs decision-making at Lipscomb:
+Recently, Rehbein offered us a glimpse into how he spent one particular day on campus, illustrating how data analytics has shaped his work as an institutional researcher —and shaped how data access and usage informs decision-making at Lipscomb:

 8:30 – 9:00 AM: